DNC 2020: How to Watch the Democratic National Convention | TV Guide

-This year's Democratic National Convention, as is the case with most events that have taken place amid the coronavirus pandemic, is guaranteed to look very different than usual this year.
+This year's Democratic National Convention, as is the case with most events that have taken place amid the coronavirus pandemic, is going to look very different than usual this year.
 It has already been announced that the convention, which will be held from Aug.
 17-20, is going virtual.
-Democrats plan to formally nominate Joe Biden, who recently announced that his VP pick is Sen. Kamala Harris, for president, though he will be giving his acceptance speech from his home in Delaware.
+Democrats plan to formally nominate former vice president Joe Biden, who recently announced that his VP pick is Sen. Kamala Harris, for president, and he will be giving his acceptance speech from his home in Delaware.

 Plenty of high-profile speakers have been tapped to give addresses on each day of the convention.
 Monday, Aug.
 17 will feature Michelle Obama, Sen. Bernie Sanders, Gov. Andrew Cuomo, and more, while Tuesday, Aug.
 18 has lined up the likes of Jill Biden, Bill Clinton, and Rep. Alexandria Ocasio-Cortez, among others.
 Wednesday, Aug.
 19's speakers include Barack Obama, Speaker Nancy Pelosi, Hillary Clinton, Sen. Elizabeth Warren, and Sen. Harris.
 On Thursday, Aug.
 20, the last day of the convention, speakers include Biden himself, as well as his family, plus Sen. Tammy Duckworth and Sen. Cory Booker.